Jon Moxley: Personal life

-Good began dating Canadian-American backstage interviewer and on-air personality Renee Paquette, known in WWE as Renee Young, in 2013.
-They previously lived near Las Vegas, where they were married in an impromptu ceremony at their home in the early hours of April 9, 2017.
-Their first child, a daughter named Nora Murphy Good, was born on June 13, 2021.
-In November 2021, they relocated to his hometown of Cincinnati to be closer to both his family and Paquette's family in her hometown of Toronto.
+In 2013, Good began dating Canadian interviewer Renee Paquette.
+They lived near Las Vegas, where they were married in an impromptu ceremony at their home in the early hours of April 9, 2017.
+Their daughter was born on June 13, 2021.
+In order to be closer to both his family in his hometown of Cincinnati and Paquette's family in her hometown of Toronto, they soon relocated to the Mount Auburn neighborhood of Cincinnati.
+They are fans of the Cincinnati Bengals.

 Good has referred to himself as a loner, which he has often incorporated into his onscreen character.
 He has also called himself a minimalist, revealing that he drove to WWE's training center in his rundown car with only a bag of clothes and the money in his pocket upon accepting their contract offer.
-He was roommates with fellow wrestler Big Cass during this time and later moved out when he was promoted to the main roster, leaving behind thousands of dollars worth of merchandise sent to him by WWE and telling Cass to "give it to charity or something".
-He then moved into his new apartment, which he left unfurnished because he reasoned that he would be traveling most of the time.
+He was roommates with fellow wrestler Big Cass during this time; when he moved out after being promoted to WWE's main roster, he left behind thousands of dollars' worth of merchandise the company had sent him as a goodwill gesture and told Cass to "give it to charity or something".
+He then moved into his new apartment, which he left primarily unfurnished because he reasoned that he would be traveling most of the time.

-A notably private person, Good refused to use the Twitter profile WWE created for him in 2012.
-He explained in a 2014 interview, "As far as social media and all that, I understand connecting with fans on a different level, but I don't feel the need to open myself up to the opinion of everybody in the world with a phone or computer.
-I just don't get being connected to everybody on such a superficial level like that.
-There's a kind of mystery when you don't put yourself out like that. ...
-People start to kind of create their own version of you in their head."
-He later set up Twitter and Instagram profiles upon leaving WWE in 2019, though he still rarely uses them.
+Good is a notably private person who avoids social media, which has been seen as rare in the era of wrestlers using it to advance storylines.
+He refused to use the Twitter profile WWE created for him in 2012, and said in 2014 that he does not "feel the need to open [himself] up to the opinion of everybody in the world with a phone or computer".
+He began using Twitter and Instagram in 2019, but had stopped updating the former by 2022 and the latter by 2024.
+He said of social media in 2021, "Everybody just seems to hate it [...] so then why are we using it?"
+When asked in 2024 why he did not delete his abandoned profiles, he said, "I don't want anybody to steal it and start pretending to be me, so I keep it, but [...] my advice to the entire world would be [to] get off that thing.
+Take it off your phone.
+Throw it in the garbage."

-In order to be closer to the recommended doctors during his recovery from an injured arm in 2018, Good lived for a period of time in Birmingham, Alabama, where he contracted MRSA in his arm.
-He later claimed that the infection nearly killed him.
-In November 2021, at Good's request, Tony Khan announced that Good had checked himself into rehab to address his alcoholism.
+To be closer to the recommended doctors during his recovery from an injured arm in 2018, Good briefly lived in Birmingham, Alabama, where he contracted an MRSA infection in his arm that he later said nearly killed him.

+In November 2021, at Good's request, Tony Khan announced that Good had checked himself into rehab for alcoholism.
 He returned to wrestling three months later.